+Title Vfend Special Investigation

+-For prophylaxis of invasive fungal infections in pediatric and adults-

+Protocol number A1501106

-Title Special Investigation of Vfend - Investigation for Treatment of Invasive Fungal Infections in Pediatric Patients - Protocol ID A1501100 Protocol version identifier Ver.
-1.0 Date of last version of protocol N/A Active substance Voriconazole Medicinal product Vfend 200 mg for Intravenous Use Vfend Tablets 50 mg Vfend Tablets 200 mg Vfend Dry Syrup 2800 mg Research question and objectives This study is intended to assess the following items, etc. for the safety and effectiveness of Vfend 200 mg for Intravenous Use, Vfend Tablets 50 mg, Vfend Tablets 200 mg, and Vfend Dry Syrup 2800 mg (hereinafter referred to as Product) in daily clinical practice for invasive fungal infections in children and review the necessity for further special investigation and post-marketing clinical study. - Unknown adverse reactions - Occurrence of adverse reactions under actual clinical settings - Factors considered to affect the safety and effectiveness of this product Author PPD Post Marketing Study Strategy and Management PMS Planning and Operation Group 1
+Protocol version identifier Ver.
+1.0

+Date of last version of protocol N/A

+Active substance Voriconazole

+Medicinal product Vfend 200 mg for Intravenous Use Vfend Tablets 50 mg Vfend Tablets 200 mg Vfend Dry Syrup 2800 mg

+Research question and objectives This study is intended to assess the following items, etc. for the safety and effectiveness of Vfend 200 mg for Intravenous Use, Vfend Tablets 50 mg, Vfend Tablets 200 mg, and Vfend Dry Syrup 2800 mg (hereinafter referred to as product) in daily clinical practice for prophylactic administration of this product for invasive fungal infections in children and adults and review the necessity for further special investigation and post-marketing clinical study. - Unknown adverse reactions including those associated with long-term use - Occurrence of adverse reactions under actual clinical settings including long-term use. - Factors considered to affect the safety and effectiveness of this product

+Author Post-marketing Study Strategy and Management PMS Planning and Operation Group 1

+PPD